A double species $^{23}$Na and $^{87}$Rb Bose-Einstein condensate with tunable miscibility via an interspecies Feshbach

-The atoms are then loaded into the crossed ODT by simultaneously lowering down the magnetic field gradient to zero and ramping up a second laser beam in 300 ms. The waist of this beam is also of 65$\mu$m and it intercepts the first one with an angle of 62$^{\circ}$.
+The atoms are then loaded into the crossed ODT by simultaneously lowering down the magnetic field gradient to zero and ramping up a second laser beam in 500 ms, as illustrated in Fig.~\ref{fig:potential}(c) in between the two shaded regions.
+Both ODT beams are of 65 $\mu$m beam waist and they intercept each other with an angle of 62$^{\circ}$.
 A 16 G homogeneous magnetic field is applied at the end of the loading to provide a quantization axis for the spin polarized atoms.
-Typically, about 70$\%$ of the Na atoms and almost all Rb atoms can be loaded into the crossed ODT.
-The PSDs are improved to 0.19(0.02) for Na(Rb), due to the trap geometry deformation and also continuous evaporation during this loading procedure\cite{Lin09}.
+Typically, about 70$\%$ of the $^{23}$Na atoms and almost all $^{87}$Rb atoms can be loaded into the crossed ODT.
+The PSDs are improved to 0.19(0.02) for $^{23}$Na($^{87}$Rb), due to the trap geometry deformation and also continuous evaporation during this loading procedure\cite{Lin09}.
 In the crossed ODT, the trap frequencies $\omega_{\mathrm{Na}} : \omega_{\mathrm{Rb}} = \sqrt{U_{\mathrm{Na}}/m_{\mathrm{Na}}} : \sqrt{U_{\mathrm{Rb}}/m_{\mathrm{Rb}}} \approx$ 1.1.
-Assume thermal equilibrium, the sizes of the two clouds $\sigma_{\mathrm{Na}} : \sigma_{\mathrm{Rb}} \approx$ 1.7.
-Thus using Na as the coolant is advantageous for sympathetic cooling because Rb atoms are always immersed in the Na bath.
-Indeed, a high sympathetic cooling efficiency of 3.4 has been observed for Rb.
+Assuming thermal equilibrium, the sizes of the two clouds $\sigma_{\mathrm{Na}} : \sigma_{\mathrm{Rb}} \approx$ 1.8.
+Thus using $^{23}$Na as the coolant is advantageous for sympathetic cooling because $^{87}$Rb atoms are always immersed in the $^{23}$Na bath.
+Indeed, a high sympathetic cooling efficiency of 3.4 has been observed for $^{87}$Rb.

-Continuous evaporation in the crossed ODT leads to a bimodal distribution in Na first which signifies its BEC phase transition, while that for Rb always lags behind.
-We attribute this to Rb atom's lower transition temperature $k T_c \approx 0.94\hbar \omega N^{1/3}$ because of its smaller atom number $N$ and lower trap frequency $\omega$.
+Continuous evaporation in the crossed ODT leads to a bimodal distribution in $^{23}$Na first which signifies its BEC phase transition, while that for $^{87}$Rb always lags behind.
+We attribute this to $^{87}$Rb atom's lower transition temperature $k T_c \approx 0.94\hbar \omega N^{1/3}$ because of its smaller atom number $N$ and lower trap frequency $\omega$.
 Here $k$ is the Boltzmann's constant.
-In the end, we are able to produce a quasi-pure double BEC with $2.4\times10^4$ ($1.0\times10^4$) Na(Rb) atoms.
+In the end, we are able to produce a quasi-pure double BEC with $2.4\times10^4$ ($1.0\times10^4$) $^{23}$Na($^{87}$Rb) atoms.
 The whole ODT evaporation lasts for 4.3 s.
-The final trap frequencies are measured with parametric resonances to be 2$\pi \times$(124,143,74) and 2$\pi \times$(121,129,66)Hz for Na and Rb, respectively.
-We can also produce a single species Na BEC with $1\times10^5$ atoms, if we remove all Rb atoms at the microwave evaporation step.
+The final trap frequencies are measured with parametric resonances to be 2$\pi \times$(124,143,74) and 2$\pi \times$(112,129,66)Hz for $^{23}$Na and $^{87}$Rb, respectively.
+We can also produce a single species $^{23}$Na BEC with $1.5\times10^5$ atoms, if we remove all $^{87}$Rb atoms at the microwave evaporation step.